-During the annual State of the District meeting in May, all parents were invited to participate and provide suggestions and ideas to improve this district parent and family engagement policy for the 2017-2018 school year.
+During the annual State of the District meeting in Month Year, all parents were invited to participate and provide suggestions and ideas to improve this district parent and family engagement policy for the 20XX-20XX school year.
 The district sent an email to all parents informing them about this meeting and posted an announcement on the school district website.
-During this meeting, parents also reviewed and discussed the Comprehensive LEA Improvement Plan (CLIP).
-Additionally, each Title I school used its Parent Advisory Council to review the district parent and family engagement policy before the end of the school year.
+During this meeting, parents also reviewed and discussed the Consolidated LEA Improvement Plan (CLIP), the Comprehensive Support and Improvement School's Plan, and the Targeted Support and Improvement School's Plan.
+Additionally, each Title I school used its Parent Advisory Council to review the district parent and family engagement policy before the end of the 20XX-20XX school year.

 Upon final revision, the district parent and family engagement policy was incorporated into the CLIP which was submitted to the state.
 Parents are welcome to submit comments and feedback regarding the policy at any time on the school district website or by submitting written comments to your child's school.
-All feedback received by July was included with the policy for this school year.
+All feedback received by Month Year was considered for revisions to this policy.